 When you ask your client what shampoo they use on their immaculately cut and coloured hair, you might sometimes feel like crying at the answer!
 Considering clients are willing to pay to have you make their hair look its best, it can be surprising to hear how little thought they put into buying a good shampoo and conditioner to maintain it.

-However, we do understand – lack of knowledge around shampoo ingredients, how they can damage the hair and the benefits of using a good salon shampoo all need to be highlighted to prove to clients that they really are worth the extra cost.
+However, we do understand – the lack of knowledge about shampoo ingredients, how they can damage the hair and the benefits of using a good salon shampoo all need to be highlighted to prove to clients that they are worth the extra cost.

 Are Salon Shampoos Really Better for Hair?

 When your salon retail shampoo costs ten times the amount of one you can buy in a supermarket, you might find it hard to convince your clients it is worth the investment in professional hair care.